openstack/bifrost/playbooks/roles/bifrost-ironic-install/README.md

 Hardware types can be enabled using the "enabled_hardware_types" variable, which defaults to "ipmi, ilo".

-Enabled interfaces can be set via the "enabled_boot_interfaces", "enabled_deploy_interfaces", "enabled_management_interfaces", and "enabled_power_interfaces" variables.
+Enabled interfaces can be set via the "enabled_bios_interfaces", "enabled_boot_interfaces", "enabled_deploy_interfaces", "enabled_management_interfaces", and "enabled_power_interfaces" variables.
+By default they are derived from "enabled_hardware_types".

 In the event of an external DHCP server being used, the user will need to configure their DHCP server such that PXE, and iPXE chain loading occurs.